andresebr/kumodd/README.md

 `python3 kumodd.py -d pdf -p /home/user/Desktop/`

 The -l and -d options create a CSV file.
-The CSV filen prefix is specified in config/config.cfg.
+The CSV file name prefix is specified in config/config.cfg.
+The user name and .csv are appended, for a default CSV filename of filelist-username.csv.
 ``` shell
 [gdrive]
 csvfile = filelist-
 ```

-The user name and .csv are appended, for a default CSV filename of filelist-username.csv.

 To download all of the files listed in the CSV file, use the `-csv` option.